DmitrijP1402/DmitrijP1402/README.md

 - 👋 Hi, I’m @DmitrijP1402
 - 👀 I’m interested in programming, μC and 3D printing
-- 🌱 I’m currently learning Java, Arduino and MicroPython
+- 🌱 I’m currently learning Java and Arduino.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...